Inquiry-based learning: Collaboration and communication

+Social studies and history

 The College, Career, and Civic Life (C3) Framework for Social Studies State Standards was a joint collaboration among states and social studies organizations, including the National Council for the Social Studies, designed to focus social studies education on the practice of inquiry, emphasizing "the disciplinary concepts and practices that support students as they develop the capacity to know, analyze, explain, and argue about interdisciplinary challenges in our social world."
 The C3 Framework recommends an "Inquiry Arc" incorporating four dimensions: 1. developing questions and planning inquiries; 2. applying disciplinary concepts and tools; 3. evaluating primary sources and using evidence; and 4. communicating conclusions and taking informed action.
 For example, a theme for this approach could be an exploration of etiquette today and in the past.
 Students might formulate their own questions or begin with an essential question such as "Why are men and women expected to follow different codes of etiquette?"
 Students explore change and continuity of manners over time and the perspectives of different cultures and groups of people.
 They analyze primary source documents such as books of etiquette from different time periods and form conclusions that answer the inquiry questions.
 Students finally communicate their conclusions in formal essays or creative projects.
 They may also take action by recommending solutions for improving school climate.

 Robert Bain in How Students Learn described a similar approach called "problematizing history".
 First a learning curriculum is organized around central concepts.
 Next, a question and primary sources are provided, such as eyewitness historical accounts.
 The task for inquiry is to create an interpretation of history that will answer the central question.
 Students will form a hypothesis, collect and consider information and revisit their hypothesis as they evaluate their data.